Riddick Bowe vs. Andrew Golota II: The Fight

 Despite coming into the fight in much better condition than he had in their previous fight earlier in the year, Bowe still struggled against Golota.
 As in their previous fight, Bowe had trouble landing his jab in the first round while Golota was able to effectively use his and landed nearly twice as many punches in the first round than Bowe.
 In the second round, Golota landed a left–right combination at the one-minute mark, knocking Bowe down for only the second time in his professional career.

 However, Golota once again resorted to his fouling tendencies and gave Bowe a deliberate and hard headbutt toward the end of the round.
 Referee Eddie Cotton took a point away from Golota, who had opened a cut over his eye with the butt.
 Despite his foul, Golota ended the second round having dominated Bowe punch-wise, landing 71 of his 96 punches while Bowe only managed to land 11 of his 43 punches.

 Bowe bounced back to have a solid third round and dominated Golota during the fourth.
 Bowe landed a 15–punch combination that sent Golota to the canvas as the first minute of the round came to an end.
 It was the first time Golota had been knocked down.
 The combination also re-opened Golota's cut and he was forced to finish the final two minutes of the round with blood trickling from his left eye.
 Golota also hit Bowe with two low blows before the round ended, the second of which dropped Bowe to the canvas and resulted in Cotton deducting a second point from his total.

 Golota rebounded from his poor fourth round to have a great fifth round that saw him gain a second knockdown of Bowe.
 At 1:47 of the round Golota delivered an 11-punch combination that again sent Bowe to the mat.
 Bowe was able to answer Cotton's count but again was met with a furious rally from Golota, who was able to pin Bowe against the ropes with a barrage of power punches, though Bowe managed to survive the round.
 Golota continued to dominate rounds six through eight, winning all three rounds on the judge's scorecards.
 However, he did not keep his punches clean and was warned by Cotton to stop rabbit punching Bowe during the course of these rounds.
 He also was admonished by his trainer Lou Duva for throwing punches around Bowe’s beltline, as Duva did not want to risk him getting disqualified again.

 Golota would not heed the warnings from his trainer, however.
-As the ninth round was drawing to a close, Golota landed a vicious three punch combination below the belt.
+As the ninth round was drawing to a close, Golota landed a vicious three punch combination to the groin.
 Bowe fell to the canvas in pain again, and Cotton had seen enough.
 The fight was stopped and Bowe was given another victory by disqualification over Golota.